socky/socky-api/SPECIFICATION.md

 ## Starting notes

 All data sent over WebSocket protocol should be encoded using JSON.
+Every JSON will be hash in root, and each action specify exactly which keys can be used.
+If any component find in this hash keys that are outside of specification then it should drop that key and send data without it included.

 ## Connecting browser to server